'6 QUESTIONS' SERIES

 Q COMMONS ORLANDO

-Held on October 13, 2016, The Collaborative hosted Q Commons, a two-hour live event where attendees heard fast-paced national and local talks on how to thoughtfully engage our city and cultural moment.
+In 2016 and 2017, The Collaborative hosted Q Commons, a two-hour live event where attendees heard fast-paced national and local talks on how to thoughtfully engage our city and cultural moment.

 Gerrymandering & Justice